opendocsg/slw-judgments-backfill/2011_SGHC_228/report.md

  [emphasis added]

-30     The c urrent position the c ourts are inc lined to adopt with regards to the definition of insolvenc y is enunc iated in the c ase of _Chip Thye Enterprises Pte Ltd (in liquidation) v Phay Gi Mo & Ors_ [2004] 1 SLR(R) 434 (“ _Chip Thye”_ ).
+30     The c urrent position the c ourts are inc lined to adopt with regards to the definition of insolvenc y is enunc iated in the c ase of _Chip Thye Enterprises Pte Ltd (in liquidation) v Phay Gi Mo & Ors_ <span class="citation">[2004] 1 SLR(R) 434</span> (“ _Chip Thye”_ ).
 In _Chip Thye_ , the suit was c ommenc ed by the liquidator against the

 direc tors of the c ompany whic h was a family-owned c ompany engaged in the building c onstruc tion business.
 Belinda Ang J held that one ought not to look for a single appropriate test for insolvenc y: